 Teach your children

 This past summer here was the #summerofchores in our home.
 I documented our process over on Instagram with that hashtag.
 You can see those photos without an account.

 Here’s what I’ve learned – teaching your kids to do chores TAKES TIME.
 Dedicate time to it, because it’s important.
 You’re training them for life.
 And once they pick it up, they’ll be able to do it alone.

 The process: show them how to do it several times.
-Then do it with them.
-Then let them do it while you watch.
-THEN they can do it alone – but you need to check in here and there to make sure they’re still doing it correctly.
+After that, do it with them.
+Third, let them do it while you watch.
+Only after you’ve shown them several times, it is ok for them to do the chore alone – but you need to check in here and there to make sure they’re still doing it correctly.

 It is too late for you?